Acana Grasslands Kentucky Formula Review

 - EPA concentration in fatty acids ratio DHA/EPA was lowered.
 Not good.

 - Essential fatty acids Omega-3 was lowered.
 Not good.

-- Whole eggs take most part of the ingredients after cooked, on oppose to the original formula with lamb meal.
+- Whole eggs take most part of the ingredients after cooked, as opposed to the original formula with lamb meal.

 Acana Grasslands Regional Grain-Free Formula made in Kentucky made some crucial changes in the formula.
 The dominant protein source went from lamb meal to whole eggs.
 I explained already why the third ingredient in the new formula takes most of the real proportion after cooked.
 I personally don’t like eggs being the dominant ingredient since it adds some pieces of shell that cats don’t digest well and cats usually don’t like formulas with egg dominance.

-The changes in fish didn’t drastically changed the nutritional sources, but the amount of Omega-3 was reduced and also the EPA concentration which is not a good change.
-This essential fatty acid concentration is crucial for cat’s immune system.
+The changes in fish didn’t drastically change the nutritional sources, but the amount of Omega-3 was reduced, and also the EPA concentration which is not a good modification in the formula.
+This essential fatty acid concentration is crucial for the cat’s immune system.
 Even though the lowering of Omega-3 helped to get closer to a healthy ratio of 1:5 regarding Omega-6, the total content is not what I would like to see.

 This Acana Grasslands Regional Kentucky formula informs the 11 essential amino-acid in the guaranteed analysis, which is excellent.
 Cats need to get the essential amino-acids from the food, they can’t produce them themselves.

 The average rate of this formula considering the main 3 ingredients is 3.3 stars which is a good rate.